geanpaulo19/EliteInvoice/README.md

 - **✦ AI Magic Input** — Paste or type your work details in plain language (e.g. *"3 hours of UI design at $150/hr for Acme Corp, due in 30 days, 10% tax"*) and the AI auto-fills **everything**: client name, email, address, invoice date, due date, tax rate, notes, line items, and currency.
 - **🌍 20 Currencies with Flags** — Supports USD, EUR, GBP, PHP, JPY, AUD, CAD, SGD, HKD, NZD, KRW, INR, BRL, CHF, SEK, MXN, AED, SAR, PLN, CZK — automatically detected from your text.
 - **📊 Live Revenue Dashboard** — Auto-converts all saved invoices to your base currency using real-time exchange rates (Frankfurter + open.er-api.com fallback).
+- **🎨 8 Invoice Templates** — Choose from Classic, Minimal, Bold, Slate, Ocean, Rose, Midnight, and Forest — each with live preview and full print/PDF support.
+- **🔍 Search & Filter** — Find saved invoices instantly by client name or invoice number.
+Filter by All, Overdue, or Recent 30 days.
 - **🖨️ Print-to-PDF** — Polished A4 print layout with accent bar, zebra-striped table, and branded bill-to block.
 Always renders in light mode regardless of app theme.
 - **🌙 Dark / Light Mode** — Toggle in Settings.
 Respects your system preference on first visit.
 - **💾 Local Storage** — All invoices and settings are stored in your browser's `localStorage`.
 No account, no database, no server.